 Consumer Protection Laws In Pakistan

-Cheated by manufacturers, shopkeeper, service provider, dealer, do not worry best consumer protection law lawyer in Lahore Mian Avais advocate is here for Consumer Protection Rights and cover your loss with damages.
+If you are Cheated by manufacturers, shopkeeper, service provider, dealer, do not worry consumer protection best lawyer in Lahore Mian Avais Ilyas advocate High Court of Pakistan is here for Consumer Protection Rights and cover your loss with damages.

 Punjab Consumer Protection Act 2005 (PCPA)